 Generic and OEM Drivers

 In some cases, the generic drivers don’t help.
 So, the original equipment manufacturers create their own device drivers.
 These are OEM device drivers and have to be installed separately after installing the operating system.
 Computers of the older era were marked, and hence even the motherboard drivers had to be installed externally.
 But that was the age of Windows XP.
-Barring a few brands, most of the built-in driver sets are already contained in the operating systems.
+Barring a few brands, most built-in driver sets are already included in the operating systems.

 Read: What is Firmware?